getnelson/nelson/docs/src/hugo/content/getting-started/install.md

 ### Configuration

-Nelson has a range of configuration options specified using the [Knobs](https://verizon.github.io/knobs/) format, read from fils on disk.
+Nelson has a range of configuration options specified using the [Knobs](https://verizon.github.io/knobs/) format, read from files on disk.
 Nelson can either be told where to load configuration from, but if no path is specified then it will assume that it should be loaded from `/opt/application/conf/nelson.cfg`.

 Many of the Nelson defaults will be fine for the majority of users.
 There are however, several configuration sections which must be updated by the operator to ensure Nelson works as expected.
 Here's an example of the minimal configuration file: